korrapragna/Digital_Electronics_Internship/README.md

 | 13      | 4B     | Input of 4th OR gate                  |
 | 14      | Vcc    | Positive supply voltage (+5V typical) |

+- Each gate gives a HIGH output when at least one input is HIGH.

+- Power supply on Pin 14, Ground on Pin 7.

 # 3. 7404- Hex inverter- NOT GATE

 # Pin Diagram